-Eike König, internationally recognized German design artist and founder of the Berlin creative collective HORT, uses typography, pop art and contemporary techniques to provoke.
-Celebrated for his conceptual, political, emotional and visual approach, König believes that “something can be incredibly poetic, but at the same time aggressive.”
+Eike König, internationally recognized German design artist and founder of the Berlin-based creative collective HORT, uses typography, pop art and contemporary techniques to provoke.
+Celebrated for his conceptual, political, emotional and visual approach, König believes that "something can be incredibly poetic but aggressive at the same time".

-In collaboration with the Royal Porcelain Manufactory Berlin and the Alte Nationalgalerie, his canvas is now porcelain.
-Inspired by the current exhibition “Touching Forms – Johann Gottfried Schadow” and the iconic main work “Princess Group” shown there, a limited edition of two to-go cups was created: König pieced together the silhouettes of the sisters from the Helvetica-i and placed them on the iconic KURLAND To-Go cup.
-He placed a brother mug at his side, plastered with the words EPIC FAIL, which König means as a comment on the treatment of the princess sculpture at the time: it was withheld from the public due to its supposed indecency.
-In this design, not only do art and criticism go hand in hand, but also art and criticism.
+In collaboration with the Königliche Porzellan-Manufaktur Berlin and the Alte Nationalgalerie, his canvas is now porcelain.
+Inspired by the current exhibition "Touching Forms - Johann Gottfried Schadow" and the iconic main work "Prinzessinnengruppe" shown there, a limited edition of two To-Go mugs was created: König pieced together the silhouettes of the sisters from the Helvetica-i and placed them on the iconic KURLAND To-Go mug.
+At its side, he placed a brother cup with the words EPIC FAIL emblazoned on it, which König meant as a commentary on the way the princess sculpture was treated at the time: it was withheld from the public due to its supposed offensiveness.
+In this design, art and criticism go hand in hand, not just back to back.

 The edition was only available exclusively for 72 hours.